yuki-zmstr/tp/docs/UserGuide.md

 Format: `help`

 ### 2. Adding a recipe : `add`
-Adds recipe with description.
+Adds recipe with a comma separated description.
 The application saves your recipe book in a .txt file everytime this command is run.

-Format: `add NAME/MINUTES/KCALS/ALLERGIES/CATEGORY/URL`
+Format: `add NAME,MINUTES,KCALS,ALLERGIES,CATEGORY,URL`

 * The `NAME` can include multiple words.
 * The `MINUTES` must be an integer.
 * The `KCALS` must be an integer.
-* The `ALLERGIES` can take multiple allergies, separated by a comma. e.g. `eggs,dairy`
+* The `ALLERGIES` can take multiple allergies, separated by a space. e.g. `eggs dairy` All allergies must be singular tense. e.g. `egg` NOT `eggs`
 * The `CATEGORY` must be one of: `breakfast`, `lunch`, `dinner`, `appetizer`, `dessert`.
 * The `URL` must be a string, that leads to the website that contains the full recipe.

 Example of usage:

-`add pizza/34/340/eggs/dinner/www.food.com`
+`add pizza, 34, 340, egg dairy, dinner, www.food.com`

 ### 3. Deleting a recipe : `delete`
 Deletes a recipe at a given index.
 The application saves your recipe book in a .txt file everytime this command is run.